 The only surefire way to keep your members in the loop of all your community events is to announce them right inside your workspace app, which they use for booking desks, meeting rooms, and applying for other services you offer.

 Here's how it happens with andcards coworking space software.
 You just use Events solution to add upcoming events into an appealing feed where members of all locations can easily discover and join them.
 There is no chance for a member to forget about the event as they will get push notification reminders every now and again.

 As to administrators, they always know how many members are coming, so they can prepare for the event better.
-They don't spend time on promotion, just add the event once to be visible to everyone, create a Stream post to draw even more attention, and observe how the guest list is rapidly growing.
+They don't spend time on promotion, just add the event once to be visible to everyone, create a Feed post to draw even more attention, and observe how the guest list is rapidly growing.
 Managers can even collect payments through the system if the event is paid.